iVis-at-Bilkent/pathway-mapper/README.md

 ### Adding Genes and Interactions

-PathwayMapper allows creation of following node types:
+ReactPathwayMapper allows creation of following node types:
 - Gene
 - Family: subset of genes grouped together under a parent compound node for analysis purposes
 - Complex: molecular complex of member genes represented with a parent compound node